kmkr/splendid-nudibranch/content.md

 Location		Perhentian Besar, Malaysia
 Tags			2015 shark
 Latin			Carcharhinus melanopterus
 Description		These, and many more, juvenile sharks were eager to become grown-up-sharks and tried to hunt small fish all day long.
-They didn't seem to bother me too much and allowed me to swim with them while they were hunting.
+They didn't seem to mind me too much and allowed me to swim with them while they were hunting.

 DSC09129.jpg